Girgias/intersection-types/README.md

 For example, the type `X&Y` may return types in the order `["Y", "X"]` instead.
 The only requirement on the Reflection API is that the ultimately represented type is equivalent.

-The ''%%__toString()%%'' method returns a string representation of the type that constitutes a valid code representation of the type in a non-namespaced context.
+The `__toString()` method returns a string representation of the type that constitutes a valid code representation of the type in a non-namespaced context.
 It is not necessarily the same as what was used in the original code.

 ### Examples